Are you moving house with kids?

 6. Pack a special bag for each child:

-Pack a special bag for each child with their favourite toys, books, and snacks to keep them occupied during the move.
+Fill a bag with favourite toys, books, snacks, and comfort items to keep them entertained during the move.

 7. Hire a sitter for moving day: